Stroud has 5 TDs and rookie-record 470 yards passing to lift Texans past Bucs 39-37

+HOUSTON (AP) — Down by four with less than a minute to go Sunday, rookie quarterback C.J.
+Stroud had complete confidence that he could rally the Houston Texans to a victory.

+“Give me the ball,” he said.
+“Call the plays.
+I'm going to make the plays.”

-HOUSTON (AP) — Rookie C.J.
-Stroud threw for five touchdowns and a rookie-record 470 yards to lift Houston Texans to a 39-37 win over the Tampa Bay Buccaneers in a wild back-and-forth game on Sunday.
+Stroud threw for five touchdowns and a rookie-record 470 yards to lift the Texans to a 39-37 win over the Tampa Bay Buccaneers in a wild back-and-forth game.

 Baker Mayfield put the Buccaneers on top with a 14-yard touchdown pass to Cade Otton with 46 seconds left.